immcantation/alakazam/docs/vignettes/GeneUsage-Vignette.md

 ## Example data

 A small example AIRR database, `ExampleDb`, is included in the `alakazam` package.

+For details about the AIRR format, visit the AIRR Community documentation site \url{https://docs.airr-community.org/en/latest/datarep/rearrangements.html#fields}

 Gene usage analysis requires only the following columns:

 * `v_call`